jufa/slate/README.md

 # Night Timelapse synchronization slate for phone
-This offline app is sync'd to phone clock and is designed to be photogrra[pheed by a night timelapse camera in order to help calibrate timelapse time, location, and direction
+This offline app is sync'd to phone clock and is designed to be photographed by a night timelapse camera in order to help calibrate timelapse time, location, and direction

 demo: [https://auroreye.ca/slate](https://auroreye.ca/slate)